 Recipe FAQs

-The traditional South Indian recipe of lemon rice is made without onions or shallots.
-But adding them lends to a nice flavor.
-Feel free to add or skip adding veggies.
+The traditional South Indian temple-style Lemon Rice recipe is made without onions or shallots, but adding them can bring a nice depth of flavor.
+Feel free to customize the recipe by adding or skipping vegetables according to your taste.

-You can also add half a tablespoon of ginger paste when sauteeing other ingredients.
-Actually, this recipe is very flexible.
-You can easily skip some of the ingredients if you don't have them.
+For a little extra zing, add half a tablespoon of ginger paste while sautéing the spices.
+This recipe is very flexible — you can easily omit ingredients if you don’t have them on hand.

 ⭐️ Subscribe to the Cookilicious Newsletter and receive new recipes straight to your inbox!
 You'll receive my FREE Vegan Beginner's guide as a gift.
 Ready to elevate your cooking game?
 Purchase my Cookbook - The Essential Vegan Indian Cookbook today!